 Next Steps to Consider following a Car Accident

 If you were injured in a serious accident that was not your fault, consider also getting legal assistance to help navigate your claim with the other driver’s insurance company.
 Ideally, you should speak to a lawyer before discussing your injuries- physical or mental- with the insurance company.
 We might not be able to take your case if you did not have significant physical injuries, but would be happy nonetheless to talk to you so that you can explore your options.
-Give us a call at 630 250-8813 to set up a phone call.
+Give us a call at 630 250-8813 to speak with the attorney.
+We are located in Elgin and help injury victims throughout the State of Illinois.